If you’re looking for a way to stay fit from the comfort and safety of your own home, look into a rowing machine. There are many benefits

 The Echelon Row has a mounting bracket for you to attach your smartphone or tablet.
 While you could, in theory, use this to stay entertained while you work out, the intended application is to use Echelon’s video workouts for an interactive experience.

-Like other modern fitness companies (here’s looking at you, Peloton
+Like other modern fitness companies (such as Peloton

 .
 Also, Echelon often offers 12 months of free membership.